 Having established the number and location of people and the exit capacity required to evacuate them safely, you now need to confirm that the number and location of existing exits is adequate.
-This normally determined by the distance people have to travel to reach them.
+This is normally determined by the distance people have to travel to reach them.

-Table 2 gives guidance on travel distances.
-It should be understood, however, that these distances are flexible and may be increased or decreased depending upon the level of risk after you have put in place the appropriate fire-prevention measures (Part 1, Step 3.3).
+Table 3 gives guidance on travel distances.
+It should be understood, however, that these distances are flexible and may be increased or decreased depending upon the level of risk after you have put in place the appropriate fire prevention measures (Part 1, Step 3.3).

 In new buildings which have been designed and constructed in accordance with modern building standards the travel distances will already have been calculated.
 Once you have completed your fire risk assessment you need to confirm that those distances are still relevant.

-When assessing travel distances you need to consider the distance to be travelled by people when escaping, allowing for walking around furniture or display material etc. (see Figure 24).
-The distance should be measured from all parts of the premises (e.g. from the most remote part of an office or shop on any floor) to the nearest place of reasonable safety which is:
+When assessing travel distances you need to consider the distance to be travelled by people when escaping allowing for walking around equipment, plant storage units etc. The distance should be measured from all parts of the premises to the nearest place of reasonable safety which is:

-- a protected stairway enclosure (a storey exit); - a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.
+- a protected stairway enclosure (storey exit); - a separate fire compartment from which there is a final exit to a place of total safety; or - the nearest available final exit.